WRITING YOUR SCREENPLAY: PAGE ONE

 A few things to consider in the writing:

-Screenwriting wisdom always advices to open where it’s “most interesting.”
-Here we think we’re witnessing gunshots, which gets our heart rates up immediately.
+• Common storytelling advice is open where it’s “most interesting.”
+Here we think we’re witnessing GUNSHOTS, which gets our heart rates up immediately.

 DO THE RIGHT THING (1989)